open-mmlab/mim/README.md

 v0.1.1 was released in 13/6/2021.

+## Customization

+You can use `.mimrc` for customization.
+Now we support customize default values of each sub-command.
+Please refer to [customization.md](docs/customization.md) for details.

 ## Build custom projects with MIM

 We provide some examples of how to build custom projects based on OpenMMLAB codebases and MIM in [MIM-Example](https://github.com/open-mmlab/mim-example).